Carlsbad Caverns National Park Overview

 Hiking Trails | 52 miles |

-1. Rattlesnake Canyon Trail
+Rattlesnake Canyon Trail

 Although there are not many hikes in Carlsbad Caverns National Park, this is one that you won’t want to miss if you’re interested in checking out the desert landscape.
 The trail descends into a side canyon before leading you to the larger Rattlesnake Canyon.
 There is an old homestead from the 1930s along the way as well.
 The trailhead is located on Desert Loop Road about 2 miles from the Visitor Center.

-- 6.0 miles – Out and back
+- 6.0 miles out and back

-- 600′
+- 600′ elevation gain

 - Moderate

-2. Yucca Canyon Trail
+Yucca Canyon Trail

 A steep first 1.5 miles will lead hikers up a side canyon to the top of the ridge.
 The trail continues until it reaches a sheer drop and view into Big Canyon.
 This is also one of the only trails in the park where you’ll pass through a pine forest.
 The trailhead is located at the end of a dirt road near the park’s south boundary.

-- 14.5 miles – Out and back
+- 14.5 miles out and back

-- 1550′ gain
+- 1550′ elevation gain

 - Strenuous

-3. Juniper Ridge Trail
+Juniper Ridge Trail

 A good chance to see some of the diverse desert plant life, this trail takes you to the park’s border before hikers turn it back or ‘bush-wack’ it to where they started.
 Hikers can also continue a couple miles further once they get to the boundary until they reach a canyon overlook.
-The trailhead is located on Desert Loop Road about 1 miles past mile marker 15.
+The trailhead is located on Desert Loop Road about 1 mile past mile marker 15.

-- 2.2 miles – Out and back
+- 2.2 miles out and back

-- 450′ gain
+- 450′ elevation gain

 - Easy